frederic-perez/AmE-dictionary/data/dictionary.md

 __hammy__ _adj_ :two: Marked or characterized by overacting; affectedly humorous or dramatic.
 __hamper__ _v_ :astonished::five::hammer: (hampered)
 __hamstring__ _n_ :three::hammer:
+__Han__ A Dutch masculine given name.
+It can be a short form of Johannes or of Hendrik/Henricus.
 __hand blender__ _n_
 __hand-pick__ _v_
 __handglider__